nandp1/gpbStat/README.md

 <!-- badges: end -->

-The goal of gpbStat is to …
+The package is used for analyzing the various Plant Breeding experiments.

 ## Installation